Gearing up for applying to medical school? You’re in the right place! Follow along to learn the course requirements for med school.

-These scores can single-handedly determine your acceptance to these institutions.
+Completion of medical school course requirements can single-handedly determine your eligibility for med school.
 Even once students meet their MCAT and GPA requirements, other factors like research and clinical experiences can come into play.
-This is why it is so important to think about the classes required for med school while in your undergrad years.
+This is why it is so important to think about medical school class requirements during your undergrad years.

 Truthfully, it’s not easy to get a handle on what’s required to enter medical school.
 What are medical school prerequisite courses?
 What classes do you need for med school?
-In this blog, you’ll find everything you need to know about medical school requirements for courses, including tips for choosing the best undergrad courses.
+In this blog, you’ll find everything you need to know about med school course requirements, including tips for choosing the best undergrad courses.

 Many schools have different course requirements, and keeping up with them can be difficult if you’re planning to apply to several med schools.

 The good news?
-Medical school requirements for courses at different institutions are listed on the Association of American Medical Colleges website.
+Undergraduate requirements for medical school are listed on the Association of American Medical Colleges (AAMC) website.
 Medical schools often focus on chemistry, physics, biology, and mathematics.
 However, medical school requirements vary.

 The most important requirement to meet when applying to medical school is strong academic performance.
 Prioritizing your studies is important, and you will need to find a balance between your extracurriculars and your studies.

 The purpose of medical school course requirements is to ensure that you have a firm grasp of topics that will be presented to you when you are in med school.
+These courses develop your critical thinking skills, foundations of medical knowledge, and help you prep for the MCAT.
 So, what courses do medical schools require?

 It is important for you to aim above the needed requirements to get accepted.
-We recommend you take these courses to satisfy general requirements at most med schools:
+We recommend you take these courses to satisfy general medical school course requirements: